 How do I start writing?

 It depends what kind of writing you want to do and why, but basically, by doing it, and doing it as much as possible.
 If you’re in your early twenties and your boss has never begged you to resign and go and be the next J.K Rowling; or your Maths teacher never asked you: “Did you forget to write your name on this, or prefer to remain anonymous?” there’s probably a better career for you in something else.
 But if nothing else you’ve ever done has made you (or anyone else) happier, it’s probably what you’re best at.
-Many writers and women in publishing cut their teeth writing fan fiction on the internet as teenagers and beyond, which I slightly regret not doing because it’s a great way of finding your tribe when you’re young, and teaches you a lot about writing (and, um, other activities.
-Apparently…).
+Many writers and publishing pros started out writing fan fiction, which I slightly regret not doing because it’s a great way of finding your tribe when you’re young and teaches you a lot about writing (among other activities…).
 Plenty more writers start later in life because the opportunities weren’t there when they were younger.
-It probably also helps to have a good ear for detail, a long-term memory that scares people, and a tendency towards obsessions (ideally ones you can monetise well, but don’t ask me what those are…).
+It probably also helps to have a good ear for detail, a long-term memory that scares people, and a tendency towards obsessions (ideally ones you can monetise well, whatever those are…).

 Where did the idea for your novel come from?

 Why set a novel in 21st century middle England?
 Who needs any more of those?

 Do writers just write about their own lives?